thisrunsthru/thisrunsthru/README.md

 - 💬 Ask me about the West Coast!
 - 📫 How to reach me: kordashben@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Used to play in rock bands - Now undergoing a career shift!
+- ⚡ Fun fact: Used to play in rock bands - Now undergoing a career shift
--->